 Financing first-dollar maternity coverage on employer-sponsored group plans

 Eliminating out-of-pocket costs for childbirth-related costs is a bit trickier on the employer-sponsored side of the insurance market.
-Most businesses offering their employees health insurance, and especially larger employers, are self-insured meaning the financing base for the insurance directly corresponds to the risk pool.
+Many businesses offering their employees health insurance, and especially larger employers, are self-insured meaning the financing base for the insurance directly corresponds to the risk pool.
 In other words, premiums paid by the firm and its employees more or less equal total health care spending by the firm’s employees.
-As a result, failure to design policy properly could raise the relative cost of hiring women and encourage discrimination.
+As a result, failure to design policy properly could raise the relative cost of hiring childbearing-age women, encouraging discrimination and placing disproportionate burden on certain sectors of the economy.
 To address these tendencies on the employer-side, policymakers have two main options.

-The first option is to buttress against these tendencies by either redistributing across disparate group-plans through risk adjustment or retrospectively reimbursing group-plans for a share of maternity-related expenses.
+The first option is to buttress against these tendencies by either redistributing across disparate group-plans through either setting up a system of risk adjustment payments, retrospective reimbursement of group-plans for a share of maternity-related health care expenses, or directly delivering the subsidy to the mother in the form of a supplemental childbirth allowance.
 Changes of this sort would be quite novel for group-plans on the employer market, which have traditionally been lightly regulated and subsidized in a hands-off manner via the tax exclusion for employer-provided insurance.
-But the fact that it’s not in employers’ interests to ensure that childbearing is affordable shouldn’t deter lawmakers from enacting policies that would make it so.
+And additional regulation may be necessary to prevent providers from simply raising prices in response to the subsidy.
+However, the fact that it’s not in employers’ interests to ensure that childbearing is affordable shouldn’t deter lawmakers from enacting policies that would make it so.

 The alternative is to lean into a likely outflow of enrollees from group-based coverage onto the individual marketplace exchanges.
 Rule-making under the Trump administration that expanded employers’ ability to reimburse employee purchases of individual marketplace insurance through an Individual Coverage Health Reimbursement Arrangement (ICHRA) would help facilitate this option.
 Further steps in this direction could be made with additional policymaking aimed at eroding the firewall between the individual and group-based health insurance markets.